Head of English: Miss D Bahbra, BA (Hons) Surrey, MSc Leicester

-All pupils will study English Literature GCSE.
-This course allows you to experience a range of literature drawn from contemporary and modern texts, texts from across the globe and texts which have had a significant influence on our English literary and cultural heritage.
-You will be given the chance to study a modern text, with modern being defined as post-1945 – a point at which a discernible shift in culture is evident.
-You will also learn to recognise that literature has the power to cross cultures.
-The course takes a skills-based approach to the study of literature, which will enable you to make original and individual responses to each element of assessment.
+All pupils will study English Literature.
+This course allows you to experience a range of Literature drawn from contemporary and modern texts, texts from across the globe and texts which have had a significant influence on our English literary and cultural heritage.
+You will be given the chance to study a modern text, i.e. post-1945, from which point a discernible shift in culture is evident.
+You will also learn to recognise that Literature has the power to cross cultures.
+The course takes a skills-based approach to the study of Literature, which will enable you to make original and individual responses to each element of assessment.

-There are two written examination papers: one lasts 1 hour and 45 minutes; one lasts 2 hours and 15 minutes.
-The course is now 100% examination.
+There are two written exams, one lasts one hour and 45 minutes and the other two hours and 15 minutes.
+The course is now 100% exam.

 Studying English Literature is both fun and useful.
 You will have the opportunity to read and discuss some of the most famous and exciting books ever written as well as learning how to appreciate the craft of the writers who produced them.
 Wherever possible we make sure that all drama texts studied are experienced as live theatre.